iamasink/ankideck-tokipona/README.md

 # Anki deck using sona Linku
-This repo automatically generates an Anki deck based on [sona Linku](https://linku.la/about)
+This repo automatically generates Anki decks based on [sona Linku](https://linku.la/about) for all languages.

 # How to install
-Download the latest file below, and open in Anki by double-clicking, dragging into Anki or File -> Import
+Download the latest file below, and open in Anki by double-clicking or dragging into Anki or File -> Import

 # Download